ManageEngine NetFlow Analyzer

 NetFlow Analyzer has a wide array of charts and graphs to help identify exactly what traffic is flowing on your network.
 Graphs are sorted by network devices, application types, or other custom groupings.

+It shows who the “top talkers” are on the network, and what kind of traffic they are generating.
+Helpful dashboards, like the one below, show your network at a glance.
 The “Top Applications” graph shows what kind of applications use the most traffic – and NetFlow Analyzer can identify most common application types so there’s little guesswork involved.

 “Top Conversations” shows which data flows and devices are generating the most traffic overall.